 Although Williamsburg, Virginia, is known for its 301-acre living history museum, it is actually in close proximity to two fabulous amusement parks: Busch Gardens and Water Country USA.
 At Busch Gardens, you'll find a winning combination of thrill rides, animals, faux European villages and well-tended landscaping, making it a superb family park that has earned quite a few "Most Beautiful Theme Park" awards over the last 18 years.
 If it's particularly hot during your stay, head over to Water Country USA, where kids can cool off on over 30 get-wet attractions, offering fun choices for all ages.

-Where to Go in the Midwest: Branson, Missouri
+Where to Go in the Midwest: Branson, Mo.

 Located in the rolling landscape shared with Arkansas' The Ozarks, Branson is as wholesome and family-friendly as they come.
 Families flock to Branson for its wide variety of entertainment options, including more than a dozen museums, four theme parks, numerous outdoor activities, shopping and restaurants.
 If your family loves thrills, you'll find more than enough entertainment for a three-day weekend at Silver Dollar City, where the offerings include traditional amusement rides, as well as water rides, train rides, horse rides, haunted mansions and creepy caves!
 In addition, in September and October, the National Harvest Festival takes place and is considered the country's premiere showcase of American Craft artisans.

-Where to Go in the West: Universal Studios, Hollywood
+Where to Go in the West: Universal Studios, Calif.

 Oftentimes, families find it's too much to visit Universal Studios at the same time they're visiting Disneyland, but it makes the perfect three-day weekend destination.
 Although the park is best for kids elementary-aged and older, there are offerings for children of all ages, including and indoor zone with thousands of foam balls to toss, live shows, 3-D and even 4-D movies, thrilling rides and a behind-the-scenes studio tour.
 New for 2013, be sure to check out the Universal Studios Halloween Horror Nights, where older kids will enjoy the Backlot Experience, scare zones, mazes, the Terror Tram, BIll & Ted's Show and more, including the Season 4 Premiere of AMC's The Walking Dead on Sunday, Oct.
 13.